DawidSzpener/Bank/README.md

 ##### How to install and run coverage tools

+* To run ESlint tests use `npx eslint ./jasmine/src/file_name.js`
 * Type `npm test` in command line (That should start a `http://localhost:9878` server)
 * The coverage should be displayed in command line
-* To run ESlint tests use `npx eslint ./jasmine/src/file_name.js`

 ## OO design and aproach

-  I decided to go with javascript for this project because on of my personal goals is to learn it and understand it well enough to use react framework.
+  I decided to go with javascript for this project because one of my personal goals is to learn it and understand it well enough to use react framework.
   I believe that 3 classes would be enough for all the specifications for this project, but "Today" class is there to make code abit more readable.